Automattic/jetpack/README.md

 ### Grunt: Installing

 1. Go to http://nodejs.org/ and press "Install".
 Follow instructions.
 2. Open a terminal.
 Change to your social-logo directory.
-Type `npm install`
+3. Type `npm install`

-3. Now type `npm install -g grunt-cli`
+####  Installing webfont dependencies
+Some additional dependencied need to be installed to create a finer icon font.
+Follow the documentation found in https://github.com/sapegin/grunt-webfont

 ### Grunt: Running